Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Caribbean Days Festival in Coquitlam

 Caribbean Days Festival

-After not happening for a couple of years, Caribbean Days took place last year in July and it’s back again in 2023.
+After not happening for a couple of years, Caribbean Days took place in July of 2022 and was back again in 2023.

 Hosted by the Trinidad and Tobago Cultural Society of BC, it’s a fun festival that attracts tens of thousands of participants from across the Lower Mainland most years.